AdaCore/alt-ergo/INSTALL.md

 ## Build and Installation

-  You need OCaml >= 3.12.1, zarith and ocamlgraph to compile the sources.
+  You need OCaml >= 3.12.1 and zarith to compile the sources.
 You need LablGtk2 and the widget GSourceView2 to compile the GUI.
 You may need superuser permissions to perform the installation.